-Whether you need tooling for your production line, a precision fixture, a destacker or laser weld cell, equipment refurbishment or a turnkey automated system, Lincoln Electric Automation can deliver a solution that meets the stringent requirements of the automotive industry.
+Whether you need tooling for your production line, a precision fixture, a destacker, laser weld cell, equipment refurbishment or a turnkey automated system, Lincoln Electric Automation can deliver a solution that meets the stringent requirements of the automotive industry.
 Our engineers are experts in designing efficient manufacturing solutions that achieve the high accuracy and repeatability required by the OEM and Tier automotive industry while making you more efficient, productive and cost-effective.

-Our Coldwater operation is skilled in the design and build of modular cells or turnkey automated welding and joining systems that are used in vehicle body-in-white assembly by Tier suppliers for both steel and aluminum structures.
+Lincoln Electric Automation is skilled in the design and build of modular cells or turnkey automated welding and joining systems that are used in vehicle body-in-white assembly by Tier suppliers for both steel and aluminum structures.
 Production processes in these assembly lines incorporate a variety of material handling solutions as well as various joining technologies such as welding, hemming, adhesive bonding, clinching, riveting and more.

 Typical applications include assembly and sub-assembly lines for closures, such as tailgates, doors, hoods, wheelhouses, roofs and structural components such as pillars, cross and front beams, reinforcements, and more.